THISISDINOSAUR/Anatomy/README.md

 - Preset parameter sub specifications
 Attempt to accomplish same as parameter ranges, but instead have the ability to define subsets of parameters on a preset (e.g. two different pairs of tail lengths and neck lengths).

-- Clean up expander (and maybe parser)
+- ~~Clean up expander
-The expander's gotten quite large and unorganised, and could do with some reorganisation.
+The expander's gotten quite large and unorganised, and could do with some reorganisation.~~

+- Maybe cleanup Parser

 - Mute output when importing to regular racket scripts